Bonnie Wright: Activism

 Wright is an active spokesperson for environmentalism and awareness of plastic pollution; she has stated, "Every piece of plastic I have ever used is still somewhere on this earth, and that's terrifying."
 In November 2017, she joined Greenpeace on their ship Arctic Sunrise, monitoring plastic waste in the oceans.
 In January 2018, she visited the Coca-Cola headquarters in Atlanta, Georgia, to deliver a petition to urge them to stop producing single-use plastic.
 She has previously held public discussions on how people can reduce single-use plastic usage and advocates for causes on her Instagram page.

 In February 2020, Wright, as an ambassador of the Rainforest Alliance, travelled to Guatemala to meet communities that practice sustainable forest management in the Maya Biosphere Reserve.
 During the trip, she met staff in Uaxactun, a community that the Rainforest Alliance has been working with for more than 20 years to promote practices of sustainable forest management.
 She documented the trip through both the organization's and her personal social media pages.

 In June 2020, she expressed support for transgender people in response to a series of tweets by J.K.
-Rowling targeting the trans community.
+Rowling involving the trans community.

 Wright is also an ambassador for Lumos, a children's organization founded by Rowling in 2005.
 In 2016, Wright and fellow ambassador (and Harry Potter co-star) Evanna Lynch travelled to Haiti to learn about the 30,000 children living in orphanages, meeting with children who had been rescued from unstable conditions and reunited with their families.
 Wright has spoken extensively about Lumos's charity work, stating that she had "heard so much about the work that Lumos was doing [..] but this experience highlighted how incredibly important Lumos' work is in Haiti."
+In 2021, Wright, along with other Harry Potter co-stars Evanna Lynch, Mark Williams, and Devon Murray, attended the 2021 Stuttgart Comic Con, where they did meet-and-greets with fans.

+In May 2021, during the 2021 Israel–Palestine crisis, Wright expressed support for Palestine by sharing a graphic, which stated, "What is happening in Palestine is not complicated; it’s settler colonialism and ethnic cleansing.”

-In April 2022, Bonnie published and wrote a book titled, Go Gently: Actionable Steps to Nurture Yourself and the Planet, where it tells about the importance and tips of how to save the environment.
+In April 2022, Wright published a book, Go Gently: Actionable Steps to Nurture Yourself and the Planet.

+In October 2023, Wright signed the Artists4Ceasefire open letter calling for ceasefire during the Israeli military response to the Hamas attack on Israel.